groundhoggwp/groundhogg/README.txt

 * ADDED Custom headers support to the simple email editor.
 Useful for adding `Cc` `Bcc` `From` or other email headers.
 * ADDED Central DB updates for WaaS multisite installs.
 * ADDED `{notes}` replacement code for the new notes format.
+* ADDED `{owner}` replacement code for arbitrary owner information.
+Usage `{owner.user_email}`
-* ADDED additional filter to the step enqueue method for logic compatibility.
+* ADDED Additional filter to the step enqueue method for logic compatibility.
 * ADDED Support for Google reCAPTCHA v3.
+* ADDED `optin_status_exclude` filter to the contact query object.
+* ADDED Contact engagement report.
+Filter engaged & unengaged contacts.
 * TWEAKED Contacts API endpoint now support `limit` and `offset`.
-* TWEAKED improved the UI of the extensions shop in the settings if no extensions are activated.
+* TWEAKED Improved the UI of the extensions shop in the settings if no extensions are activated.
 * FIXED Screen options no longer saving due to breaking change in WP `5.4.2`
 * FIXED SMS Broadcasts not showing in the scheduled list.
+* FIXED Transactional emails being sent to bounced/spam emails.

 = 2.2.15.1 (2020-06-16) =
 * HOT FIX Cancelled broadcasts are not moved out of the event queue.